mikn/autobob/README.md

 It doesn't do much right now, though.
 You can chat with it on stdin :)
 But it will come with time...

+## What's missing?
+ - Output formatting - can only do plaintext right now
+ - Hipchat client is not implemented (only simple XMPP)
+ - Proper help output
+ - ACL/Admins users
+ - Documentation
+ - Tests

 ## Preemptive FAQ
 ### Why does it not have a fancy personal name?